BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/DataLogSimple.md

 Notes:

 - The JSONPlaceholder REST API has several resources, including the Album resource.
-That resource is represented in this test framework by class <code>Album</code>.
+That resource is represented in this test framework by class `Album`.
-- Because this test uses albums, it requires the album class.
-- Class <code>Album</code> derives from base classes that provide it with the ability to log itself, as seen here in the call to method <code>album.log</code>.
+- Class `Album` derives from base classes that provide it with the ability to log itself, as seen here in the call to method `album.log`.
-- This is true of all data objects in the framework.

 ## Log